 Eva was rescued from the North Shore, and is the perfect mix of sugar and spice!
 She’s adorable, playful, sweet, not at all graceful, and a snuggly purr-monster – but only on her terms.
 She has the face of an angel, paws of a Great Dane puppy, and a perpetual wink with suspected limited vision in her left eye.
 On top of all that greatness, Eva loves to sit with a corgi sploot!
 This goofball would do well in a home that treats her like the royalty she is.
 Eva enjoys human companionship, but again, on her own terms.
 Once you gain that extra special spot in her heart, she will happily be your best friend, reminding you just how annoying closed doors are to her.
 She’s selective about who she allows fully into her heart, but once you are in, she’s extremely devoted.

-Male, approx 6 months
+Male, approx 2 months old

-Female, approx 10 years old
+Female, approx 1-2 years old

 Male, approx 2 years old

-Male, approx 5 months old
+Male, approx 9 months old